North Carolina mom drives 900 miles with 3 kids to Massachusetts to escape Hurricane Helene

 She says the storm sounded like a freight train as it came through.
 As the water rose, they began evacuating elderly residents from the grounds.

-Massachusetts firefighters sending supplies
+Massachusetts firefighters help

-The Townsend Fire Department in is collecting donations to send to their area.
+The Townsend Fire Department is collecting donations to send to their area.
 Kirsten McDonough and Jane Detwiler came from Natick to drop off goods.

 "Donating a couple bags of something then translates to a truck full and more trucks full," said Detweiler.